DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/custom-properties.md

 ##  Overview

 Custom Properties are properties on a user which can be used for [Targeting Users for Features](/docs/home/feature-management/features-and-variables/targeting-users).
-These properties are different than the out of the box options within DevCycle (such as app version etc) in that they are defined by user for use within the dashboard.
+These properties are different than the out-of-the-box options within DevCycle (such as app version etc) in that they are defined by the user for use within the dashboard.

 This article outlines how to define, use, and manage custom properties within DevCycle and its SDKs.